A cross connection is a connection between the drinking water line and some other liquid, gas or chemical.

 Garden hoses are the most common household cross connection.
 Hoses placed into swimming pools or attached to weed-killing or garden chemical sprayers are possible sources of contamination.
 Other common cross connections are irrigation systems, boilers, and water supplied appliances.
-Home businesses such as beauty parlors and printing shops are locations where cross connections can be found.
+Home businesses such as beauty parlors are locations where cross connections can be found.

 The Acton Water District requires all businesses to have a cross connection device called a reduced-pressure principle backflow preventer located immediately downstream of the meter.
 All other cross connections within the building must also be protected with backflow devices.

 There has never been a cross connection incident in Acton to our knowledge, but there have been several in the state of Massachusetts and even more in the country.
 One particular incident occurred at a college when a water fountain was hooked up to an unapproved water line and the entire football team was infected with hepatitis A.